-Private equity firm Warburg Pincus has bought a minority stake in Computer Age Management Services Pvt.
+Private equity firm Warburg Pincus is buying a minority stake in Computer Age Management Services Pvt.
 Ltd (CAMS) from mortgage lender HDFC Ltd and HDFC Bank.

-HDFC said in a stock-exchange filing that it has sold a 6.3% stake in CAMS to Warburg Pincus affiliate Great Terrain Investment Ltd for Rs 209.50 crore ($32.7 million).
+HDFC said in a stock-exchange filing that it has agreed to sell a 6.3% stake in CAMS to Warburg Pincus affiliate Great Terrain Investment Ltd for Rs 209.50 crore ($32.7 million).
 After completion of the sale, the HDFC will hold a 4.8% stake in CAMS, it said.

 HDFC added that its associate HDFC Bank is also selling a part of its stake in CAMS to the PE firm at the same price.
 It didn’t disclose the stake the private-sector bank is selling.